Online queue systems: How they work, benefits & examples

 The company using the online queue system can flow the traffic to their site at exactly the rate they choose—whether that’s 100, 1,000, or 10,000 visitors per minute.
 They can also adjust this traffic flow up or down in real time based on how systems are performing.

-- Instead of these visitors crashing the site, they’re redirected to the online queue, where they get flowed to the site at the 500 per minute rate set by the ticketing company
+• Instead of these visitors crashing the site, they’re redirected to the online ticket queuing system, where they get flowed to the site at the 500 per minute rate set by the ticketing company

 “The feedback on Queue-it has been kind of overwhelmingly positive.
 It's anecdotal, but I’ve seen tweets and emails from people that said ‘Thanks, it was a really great experience.’
 Or, you know, ‘I got the ticket I wanted and I loved the give us your email feature.’”